arthurysong/console-poker-frontend/README.md

 - Start the react server: `npm start`

 ## Inspirations
-- [Poker Now](https://www.pokernow.club/) Poker Now is a great website, where you can easily set up Hold'em games with your friends.
+- [Poker Now](https://www.pokernow.club/) is a great website, where you can easily set up Hold'em games with your friends.
 Poker now features Sit and Go tournaments, and also many other cool features using Discord bots including USD wallets.